Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 **“And whoever invokes** (or worships), **besides Allāh, any other ilāh** (deity), **of whom he has no proof, then his reckoning is only with his Lord.
 Verily the *kāfirūn*** (the disbelievers) **will not be successful.”** (Al-Muminūn 23:117)

 And the Messenger of Allāh (ﷺ) also testified that whoever dies upon *shirk,* he will enter Hellfire.
-And no-one enters Hellfire forever except a *kāfir.* ‘Abdullāh ibn Mas’ūd (رضي‬ الله عنه‬) said:
+And no-one enters Hellfire forever except a *kāfir.* ‘Abdullāh ibn Mas’ūd (رضي الله عنه) said:

 **"*The Prophet (ﷺ) said one thing, and I said another thing.
 The Prophet (ﷺ) said: ‘Wheoever dies, and he is invoking a rival besides Allāh, he will enter Hellfire.’
 And I said: ‘Whoever dies, and he does not invoke a rival with Allāh, he will enter Paradise."*** (Sahīh Al-Bukhārī)